 Besides these pages, you’ll also want to add social proof.
 Website visitors like knowing that others advocate for your product and services.
 You can either showcase review ratings or testimonial quotes, depending on your business.

 For instance, fashion retailers will often have star reviews on product pages, whereas law firms prefer sharing client testimonials as they reveal more about the firm’s work ethic and services.

 Technical SEO refers to the process of making your website easier for search engines to crawl and index.
 The goal is to make your website faster and easier to navigate and understand by humans and especially search engine bots.

-A well-built website structure saves visitors time and speeds up searches.
-While WordPress themes take care of website structure relatively well, they still enable a fair amount of customization, which can affect information hierarchy.
+A well-built website structure saves visitors time and speeds up Google searches.
+While most WordPress themes take care of website structure relatively well, they still enable a fair amount of customization, which can affect information hierarchy.